tadano13/new-restaurant-app/README.md

 | POST | /api/orders | Create a new order |
 | POST | /api/auth/login | Admin Login |

-*(Update this table with your actual API routes found in the backend folder)*

 ## **🤝 Contributing**

 Contributions are welcome\!
 Please follow these steps: